wdawson/okta.github.io/_source/_posts/2018-05-18-node-authentication-with-passport-and-oidc.md

 * Secure your application with [multi-factor authentication](https://developer.okta.com/use_cases/mfa/)
 * And much more!
 Check out our [product documentation](https://developer.okta.com/documentation/)

-In short: we make [user account management](https://developer.okta.com/product/user-management/) a lot easier, more secure, and more scalable than what you’re probably used to.
+In short: we make [user account management](https://developer.okta.com/product/user-management/) a lot easier, more secure, and more scalable than what you're probably used to.

 Sound amazing?
-[Register for a free developer account](https://developer.okta.com/signup/), and when you’re done, come on back so we can learn more about building secure authentication in Node.
+[Register for a free developer account](https://developer.okta.com/signup/), and when you're done, come on back so we can learn more about building secure authentication in Node.

-Now, let’s dive in!
+Now, let's dive in!

 ## Use Express to Scaffold the Base Node Authentication Project